Rajaram Swaminathan

 The journey leading to discovery of Protein Charge Transfer Spectra

 Traditional UV-Visible spectroscopy among proteins involves electron rich chromophores like aromatic groups located in side chain of Phenylalanine, Tyrosine or Tryptophan.
 Electronic absorption spectra that accompany light absorption always involve a local HOMO to LUMO transition in the same chromophore.
-Contrary to this paradigm, work first initiated from our lab in 2001 showed that non-aromatic side chain in amino acids like lysine.HCl can display weak absorption (near 270 nm) and luminescence (near 435 nm) spectra.
+Contrary to this paradigm, a serendipitous observation made from our lab in 2001 showed that non-aromatic side chain in amino acids like lysine.HCl can display weak absorption (near 270 nm) and luminescence (near 435 nm) spectra.
 Such spectra were observed more intensely in lysine-rich proteins that contained dense charge clusters.
 The origin of such unusual spectra in absence of aromatic groups remained unexplained for several years.

 Collaborative work between my lab and Dr. Venkatramani’s lab at TIFR Mumbai started in 2014 showed that these unconventional spectra (referred later as Protein Charge Transfer Spectra) arose from photoinduced electron transfer from electron rich donors like glutamate anion or polypeptide backbone to electron deficient acceptors like lysine cation.
 Such spectra are unique because: a) they arise from non-aromatic groups in the protein b) they thrive on the collective presence of charges over a small volume of protein space (dense charge clusters) in contrast to a single localized chromophore in traditional UV-Vis spectra and c) they involve electronic transition between HOMO and LUMO that can be separated by several bonds or even 3D solvent space across the protein.